Peregrine Cavendish, 12th Duke of Devonshire: Other interests

-He was appointed a Trustee of the Wallace Collection in 2007.
-He is a trustee of Sheffield Galleries and Museums Trust.
+The Duke was appointed a trustee of the Wallace Collection in 2007 and is also a trustee of Sheffield Galleries and Museums Trust.

-He is Chairman of the Devonshire Arms Hotel Group, a chain of countryside hotels in North Yorkshire and Derbyshire, and Deputy Chairman of Sotheby's.
+He is chairman of the Devonshire Arms Hotel Group, a chain of countryside hotels in North Yorkshire and Derbyshire, and deputy chairman of Sotheby's.
 He collects modern British and contemporary painting and sculpture, as well as works in other areas, many of which are on display at his family seat Chatsworth House.
 The Duke and Duchess and the house and estate grounds were featured in the BBC documentary series Chatsworth.
 In December 2012, he sold Auxiliary cartoon for the Head of a Young Apostle by Raphael for £29.7m at a Sotheby's auction.

 As of 2016, he is the owner of Heywood Hill, a notable bookstore in London where his aunt Nancy Mitford used to work.

-He took up the position as the third Chancellor of the University of Derby at a ceremony on 28 October 2008 in Buxton.

-The Duke is a current patron of St Wilfrid's Hospice in Eastbourne.

-The range of Cavendish Pianos was named after the family name of the Duke to recognise his support, which was critical to the establishment of the new firm.

-He was the third Chancellor of the University of Derby from 2008 to March 2018.
-He stepped down from the role in 2018 and his son and heir, William Cavendish, Earl of Burlington was nominated and installed as the fourth and current Chancellor of the University in March 2018.

-The Duke has provided a Swaledale Ram as mascot to the Mercian Regiment since the regiment's inception.
+The duke is a current patron of St Wilfrid's Hospice in Eastbourne.
+The duke has provided a Swaledale Ram as mascot to the Mercian Regiment since the regiment's inception.
 In 2017, he presented Private Derby to the Regiment.

+He was the third chancellor of the University of Derby, serving from 2008 to March 2018.
+He stepped down from the role in 2018 and his son and heir, William Cavendish, Earl of Burlington was nominated and installed as the fourth and current Chancellor of the university in March 2018.

+The Duke is close to the British royal family and attended the wedding of Prince William and Catherine Middleton.
+The Duke then attended the service of thanksgiving for Prince Philip, Duke of Edinburgh at Westminster Abbey and the funeral of Queen Elizabeth II in 2022, as well as the Coronation of Charles III and Camilla in 2023.
+Later that year, the Duke and Duchess sat in the royal carriage with King Charles III and Queen Camilla in the King's procession at Royal Ascot.

 Marriage and children

 The Duke married Amanda Carmen Heywood-Lonsdale, daughter of Commander Edward Gavin Heywood-Lonsdale, on 28 June 1967.
+Queen Elizabeth II and Queen Elizabeth The Queen Mother attended the wedding ceremony.
 They have three children: